sehqlr/word-agent/features.md

 # Word Agent Features & Roadmap

-My roadmap for the project is outlined below, but it can be changed depending upon Word Agent's userbase, if anyone.
+My roadmap for the project is outlined below, but it can be changed depending upon the userbase, if anyone.

-### Current Features for v0.2.x
+### Current Features for v0.2.2

 ##### Basic Editor Features